Rok with a camel through Sahara dunes near Chinguetti, Mauritania

 Mauritania is rich in mineral resources, especially iron and ore.
 In fact, the highest mountain, Mount Ijill is made almost totally of iron ore.
 Offshore oil and gas were recently discovered in 2001, already representing one of the country’s main exports.

 It was an easy choice to continue my trip on the longest train in the world.
-Its main task is to transport iron ore, loaded on approximately 200 freight cars, but the train also contains one or two passenger wagons.
-The full journey takes around 20 hours and covers a total distance of 704 kilometers.
-The journey is noisy, dirty and dangerous: many passengers travel on the top of the wagons; therefore, falls are common.
-The temperatures can reach well over 40°C during the day, while it can be extremely cold at night.
+Its main task is to transport iron ore, loaded onto approximately 200 freight cars.
+However, the train also includes one or two passenger wagons.

 Obtaining trustworthy information regarding train departures proved to be unfeasible.
 Together with my travelling buddy Peter, I arrived at the train station at midday.
 We were the only people around until 3:00pm, when other passengers started to walk around the rundown platform.

 When finally approaching Atar, I was crushed down, desperate to find a bed to fall down.
 My colleague was really sick and, in a position, to do anything to find a comfortable space to rest.
 If we were saving on every cent before, now we took the first taxi without negotiating for the price and even tipping hasslers or mid-men, who basically didn’t do anything.
-Peter purchased a shemagh, an Arab scarf that is used to protect from wind and sun.

 We soon ended in a run-down hotel with spacious room and working air condition unit where we rest through the whole day to recover after exhausting journey.